ncnlinh/freelah/README.md

  - In a new tab on the terminal, `nodemon app.js`
  - Navigate to `localhost:3000` or whatever port you have defined in your config.

-To install a new node module (these are like Python libs):
+To install a new node module (these are like Python libs/Ruby gems):

 - `npm install module_name --save`  (This installs it in node_modules and also adds it into package.json - which is like requirements.txt). **Do not use `sudo`**